tenstorrent/tt-exalens/dbd/docs/demo-debuda.md

 ```
 dbd/debuda.py
 ```
-Debuda should detect the most recent subdirectory of tt_build as a default starting point.
-If you want a specific directory, add `--netlist` argument followed by the path to the netlist file, and a 'positional' argument that points to the output directory.
+Debuda detect the most recent subdirectory of tt_build as the run directory to use.
+If you do not want the most recent build, add `--netlist` argument followed by the path to the netlist file, and a 'positional' argument that points to the output directory.
 For example:
 ```
 dbd/debuda.py --netlist my-netlist.yaml tt-build/my-run-dir/
 ```